cortex-lab/allenCCF/README.md

 You need the npy-matlab repository to load the data: https://github.com/kwikteam/npy-matlab

 You also need the data files, which can be found at http://data.cortexlab.net/allenCCF/ (or, if you have access, at //zserver/Lab/Atlas/allenCCF)
 Alternatively, see setup_utils to download and preprocess the files yourself.
-See also https://alleninstitute.github.io/AllenSDK/reference_space.html for accessing the data directly from Allen Inst via their python API.
+See also https://alleninstitute.github.io/AllenSDK/reference_space.html to access the data directly via the Allen Inst python API.

 ## Usage examples: